jsloop42/dreamlisp/README.md

 [error] Expected 'function' but obtained 'number'
 ```

-Here the `(list 1 2 3)` produces a list.
+Here, the `(list 1 2 3)` produces a list.
 The first argument `list` is a function which creates a list out of the given elements.
 We then apply the result to the `first` function which returns the first element from the list.
 Note that, the inner expression is evaluated and the result is passed to the outer `first` function.

 The second expression uses list notation form.
 When using list as notation, the first argument is the number `1`, which is not a function.
 So if we did not quote the list, the list will be evaluated with `1` assumed as function with arguments `2`, `3`, `4`, which will fail, as in the thrid sample expression.
 So we supress the evaluation passing the list as such.